 Availability of Sick Leave Upon Change in Position

 Any unused accrued sick leave will remain available when an eligible employee changes positions within the University from a position in which sick leave accrues to another position in which sick leave accrues.
-If an eligible employee changes positions from a position in which sick leave accrues to a position in which sick leave does not accrue, such as to a Per Diem appointment, any unused accrued sick leave will no longer be available but a record of that accrued sick leave will be maintained by the University so that the sick leave may be reinstated: 1) if the employee later changes to a position in which sick leave accrues; or 2) for conversion to UCRP service credit if the employee retires, in accordance with UCRP provisions.
+If an eligible employee changes positions from a position in which sick leave accrues to a position in which sick leave does not accrue, such as to a Per Diem appointment, any unused accrued sick leave will no longer be available but a record of that accrued sick leave will be maintained by the University so that the sick leave may be reinstated: 1) if the employee later changes to a position in which sick leave accrues; or 2) for conversion to UCRP service credit and/or retiree health service credit if the employee retires, in accordance with UCRP and GIR provisions.

 Any unused available sick leave will remain available when an eligible employee changes between Per Diem positions within the University.
-If an employee changes from a Per Diem position to a position in which sick leave accrues, the sick leave from the Per Diem position will no longer be available but a record of that sick leave will be maintained by the University so that the sick leave may be reinstated: 1) if the employee later transfers to a Per Diem position; or 2) for conversion to UCRP service credit if the employee retires, in accordance with UCRP provisions.
+If an employee changes from a Per Diem position to a position in which sick leave accrues, the sick leave from the Per Diem position will no longer be available but a record of that sick leave will be maintained by the University so that the sick leave may be reinstated: 1) if the employee later transfers to a Per Diem position; or 2) for conversion to UCRP service credit and/or retiree health service credit if the employee retires, in accordance with UCRP and GIR provisions.

 Recording Sick Leave Balances and Use